frederikhandberg0709/SEP2/README.md

 Application must follow MVVM pattern with clear separation between View, ViewModel, and Model layers.

 Application must display all interface text and error messages in English.

+## System Architecture

+Our system consists of three tiers: Client, Server, and Data.

+The client tier acts as the presentation layer.
+It manages the user interface, such as switching between different scenes using the `SceneManager` class.
+It also handles all user interactions.
+For example, when a user sends a message, it passes through all the layer from `MainChatViewController` to `ChatClientImpl` before finally leaving the client tier.

+The server tier is responsible for the business logic, such as creating user accounts and handling client requests through RMI.

+The data tier is separate from the Java project and consists of the PostgreSQL database.